StrikingLoo/strikingloo.github.io/_posts/2024-04-03-llm-css-design.md

 ![](resources/post_image/claude-css-design/psychedelic.png){: loading='lazy' class='wide-seventy'}

-Between the comic sans and the dots and the weird pastel palette, I think this one is less _psychedelic_ and more _baby's first PowerPoint presentation_.
+Between the comic-sans, the dots and the weird pastel palette, I think this one is less _psychedelic_ and more _baby's first PowerPoint presentation_.
 Easily the weakest result so far.

 ### Cyberpunk Design